dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 The argument `annotations_dir` and `images_dir` are the directory to the images and annotations respectively.
 Since we had both the images and annotations in the same directory, they are the same as specified in the code.

-Next we will divide the images and bounding boxes into two groups of data namely `train_records` and `valid_records`.
+Next, we will divide the images and bounding boxes into two groups of data namely `train_records` and `valid_records`.
 By default, the split will be `80:20` to `train:valid` proportion.
 You can change the ratio by altering the value in `RandomSplitter`.